Boston Bruins goalie Brandon Bussi looked to get more and more comfortable as the preseason went along.

 "Just try to make him make the first move," Bussi told reporters, per team-provided video.
 "If I remember, (he) pulled one way, pulled the other way, so kind of got me stretched out.
 But I got long limbs, so I got to use them to my advantage."

-Montgomery already said Joonas Korpisalo will be the starter in net when games begin for real next week as Jeremy Swayman's contract situation remains unresolved.
+Montgomery already said Joonas Korpisalo will be the starter for the regular-season opener while Jeremy Swayman's contract situation remains unresolved.
 Bussi certainly showed enough to earn the backup job.

 When Bussi does get his shot between the pipes for the Bruins in the regular season, it will mark his NHL debut.
-And the 26-year-old will hope his new-found comfort level with display that he's right where he belongs.
+And the 26-year-old will hope his newfound comfort level will display that he's right where he belongs.

 Story continues below advertisement